 The MFA program is financed directly by the University, like other graduate programs on campus.
 There are some teaching and graduate assistantships that offer a stipend as well as in-state tuition rates or tuition fee waivers.
-These positions are open to students in the second and third years of the program and are distributed through a competitive selection process.
-There are also work opportunities in the School (e.g., Checkout), and on productions related to grant work and professional filming.
+These positions are opened to you during your second year of the program and beyond and are distributed through a competitive selection process.
+There are also work opportunities in the School and on productions related to grant work and professional filming.
 It is recommended that during your first year you keep your work commitments to a minimum.
 Your academic workload will be significant, and we have found that students often cannot manage demanding jobs and course work.
 After the first year, students are usually better able to balance employment and graduate academic responsibilities.
+It is now required that all students have their own personal computer.
+Follow the link to suggested computers that fit the specs needed for this program: https:// docs.google.com/document/ d/18nfDliay_k3AMhAq1fmIgg3GPVHdnG6ziO2qrcMsZLg/edit